-The City will only utilize grants that meet a predetermined city purposethe objectives and priorities identified by the City Council.
+The City will only utilize grants that meet the objectives and priorities identified by the City Council.
 Advance knowledge of how the City will pick up or abandon costs when a grant ends is required.
 Section XX of this document provides more information on the management of grants.